0xshikhar/PressProtocol/web-app/README.md

-# AnonPress Web App
+# PressProtocol Web App

 **Decentralized Censorship-Resistant Publishing Platform - Frontend**

-AnonPress is a Next.js 14 web application (frontend only) that provides the user interface for censorship-resistant content publishing distributed across IPFS, Tor, and gateway mirrors.
+PressProtocol is a Next.js 14 web application (frontend only) that provides the user interface for censorship-resistant content publishing distributed across IPFS, Tor, and gateway mirrors.
 Part of the RealFi - Internet Archive Europe Challenge hackathon project.

 > **Note**: This is a **frontend-only** application.
 All database operations, IPFS uploads, and Tor services are handled by the separate `anonpress-backend` repository.